-While there are likely thousands of amphibians living in ponds, rivers, lakes and other bodies of water in your local area, most keepers, including me, discourage using these sources for your captive amphibians.
+While there are likely thousands of amphibians living in ponds, rivers, lakes, and other bodies of water in your local area, most keepers, myself included, discourage using these sources for your captive amphibians.
 Mostly due to waterborne pathogens, parasites, and bacteria.

-At this point, we’ve covered the most common sources of water and looked at a few methods for adjusting pH levels and minerals to the optimal levels for amphibians.
-Now let’s look at another great option for treating water.
+At this point, we’ve covered the most common sources of water and looked at a few methods for adjusting pH levels and minerals to the optimal levels.
+Now let’s look at a great option for treating tap water.

-Leading the way are ReptiSafe and AquaSafe.
-Both companies have stellar products and I cannot recommend one over the other, as they’re both incredible products.
-Pick one up online or at your local pet store and squirt some into your tap-water to instantly remove chloramines, chlorine and other harmful toxins.
-Don’t squeeze half the bottle into your water all willy-nilly; read the directions first and be precise when measuring the correct portions.
+Grab a bottle at your local pet store and squirt some into your tap water to instantly remove chloramines, chlorine, and other harmful toxins.
+Hold on, friend.
+Don’t squeeze half the bottle into the water all willy-nilly; read the directions first and be precise when measuring the correct portions.

-For captive amphibians, quality water is just as important as a proper diet, humidity, temperature and cage size.
-But don’t let water-quality stop you from buying your first frog, salamander or another amphibian you want.
-With a few cheap tools and the knowledge you’ve learned here, you’ll be providing your amphibians with water they can thrive in.
+For captive amphibians, quality water is just as important as a proper diet, temperature, and humidity.
+But don’t let water quality stop you from buying your first amphibian.
+With a few cheap tools and the knowledge you’ve learned here, you can provide your amphibians with safe, clean water.

 In summary, using toxin-free water is essential.
 Amphibians have semi-permeable skin, which allows things to pass through (including harmful chemicals).
 This is why water quality is important.
 Amphibians generally prefer soft water with natural minerals.